Overview

 Step 2: Respond to the email from our estates team

-You'll receive an email from our estates team within 2-3 business days of your call with further instructions.
+You'll receive an email from our estates team within 2-3 business days after you contact us with further instructions.
 Please check your email regularly, including spam folders.

 Prepare common estate settlement documents